corememltd/interop-eap-tls13/README.md

 Instead of using `LD_PRELOAD` on the server end against the `freeradius` binary, you can capture the keying material from the client end instead with:

     env LD_PRELOAD=/usr/local/lib/libsslkeylog.so SSLKEYLOGFILE=/tmp/sslkey.log eapol_test -s testing123 -a 127.0.0.1 -p 1812 -c eapol_test/eapol_test.tls.conf

+### Microsoft Windows 10

+If you have QEMU (tested with version 5.2.0) and Windows Insider (Dev Channel, tested with build 21354) you can use the enclosed script:

+    env ISO=Windows10_InsiderPreview_Client_x64_en-gb_21354.iso sh -x qemu-win10.sh

+Connect to the VM using the [Spice client](https://www.spice-space.org/):

+    spicy -h 127.0.0.1 -p 5930

+The script will also fetch the [virtio-win drivers](https://github.com/virtio-win/virtio-win-pkg-scripts) and add a CD mount in the VM so drivers are available for the VirtIO devices as well as the including the Spice guest agent.

 # Development